dosinabox/racebets-task/README.md

 2. Run `docker compose build --no-cache` to build fresh images
 3. Run `docker compose up --pull always -d --wait` to start the project
 4. Run `docker exec -it racebets-task-php-1 bash` to enter the running container
-5. Run `php bin/console app:create-tables` to create tables in database
+5. Run `php bin/console app:create-tables` to create tables in the database
 6. When done, run `docker compose down --remove-orphans` (outside the container) to stop the Docker containers.

 ## Usage